Jonasdad/Terraform-executable-tutorial/tutorial/setup/setup_terraform.md

 }
 ```

 This simply tells Terraform that there exists a docker network called container_network.
 To use this network we must specify that the containers will use this network and that they are dependent on it.
-Meaning, that if the network doesn't exist, the containers will not launch.
+However, if the network doesn't exist, Terraform will create a docker network for us!
+This step is really just to explain what is happening and why.

 Inside your main.tf folder, locate the two __docker_container__ resources __http__ and __snort__.
 Inside the each resource, specify an advanced network parameter, nested with the network name.
 Outside the __networks_advanced__ parameter, but inside the __docker_container__ resource, specify that the container is dependent on this network.
 See below for the correct configuration: